QwikDev/qwik/packages/qwik/src/core/api.md

 // @public
 export const createContext: <STATE extends object>(name: string) => Context<STATE>;

+// Warning: (ae-forgotten-export) The symbol "ContainerState" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Subscriptions" needs to be exported by the entry point index.d.ts
+//
+// @internal (undocumented)
+export const _createSignal: <T>(value: T, containerState: ContainerState, subcriptions?: Subscriptions[]) => Signal<T>;

 // Warning: (ae-forgotten-export) The symbol "QwikProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "QwikEvents" needs to be exported by the entry point index.d.ts
 //